Vogelsang Building Rosenberg | Historic and Multi-Use

 There is a sign on an easel in the upstairs lobby from BR Vino.
 It instructs people that “Wine and beer are allowed in the theater during the play!”

-More antiques and collectibles can be found upstairs.
+More antiques and collectibles are found upstairs.

-It was so much fun finding out about this historic building in Rosenberg which is still owned by the grandson of the original owner.
+It was fun finding out about this historic building in Rosenberg which is still owned by the grandson of the original owner.
 There are interior passageways between the different entities within the Vogelsang Building which encourages browsing and discovery.

 If the timing is right, where else can you spend your time in just one building and shop, have lunch or dinner, attend a theatrical performance and round it off with sipping some vino from a boutique winery?
 It can be a real destination point!